pascalpp/current-desktop-color/README.md

 ```

-This works in Montery, but in Sonoma `setDesktopImageURL` seems to ignore the `fillColor` option, and always sets the fill color to some default blue (even if I have set it to some other color manually.)
+This works in Monterey, but in Sonoma `setDesktopImageURL` seems to ignore the `fillColor` option, and always sets the fill color to some default blue (even if I have set it to some other color manually.)